zhangzitao/blog/_posts/2019/11/2019-11-17-some-viewpoints-for-go-oauth2-pkg.md

 - config the remote api in env
 - implement the remote api in the service App

 In this way, We could easily run the authorize service by config, not by modifying the code.
+Not with DB, The server will be very pure  and will be painless to maintain.